kaievns/the-log/posts/lead/drafts/people-management-101.md

 > I have this picture that needs hanging.
 When you have a moment, would you mind
 > hanging it somewhere where it's aesthetically pleasing?
 Thank you.

-The key here is to remember that you are managing highly intelligent and creative people.
+The key here is to remember that you are managing very smart and creative people.
 Giving them tasks is degrading to their intelligence.
 If they wanted to move units, they'd work at a factory.
 They are not here to do your bidding, they are here to problem solve.
 And, it is your job as a manager to give them problems, not solutions.

 You can set up career goals, project goals, business goals, etc. Just remember, to set goals together with the people, collaboratively.
 Because goals that you